mohammad-hakimi/debouncer-js/README.md

     $ npm install --save debouncer-js

-To install debouncer-js in React CDN app:
+To install debouncer-js in CDN app:

 - Add this CDN script tag before your JS files (for example from [unpkg](https://unpkg.com/)):